FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 How profitable is owner operator trucking?

-Owner operator trucking profitability varies widely based on business costs, freight rates, and macroeconomic conditions, but typical earnings range from $30,000-$200,000 after operating expenses.
-Highly skilled owner-ops who control costs can produce healthy profits, but slim margins are more common industry-wide.
+Owner operator trucking profitability varies widely based on business costs, freight rates, and macroeconomic conditions.
+Generally, earnings range from $30,000-$200,000 after operating expenses.
+Highly skilled owner-ops who control costs can produce healthy profits.
+However, slim margins are more common industry-wide.

 What is the difference between a trucking company and an owner operator?

-A trucking company operates a fleet with employee drivers, while an owner operator is an independent driver who owns or leases their own truck and gets work by contracting directly with brokers or shipping companies.
+A trucking company operates a fleet with employee drivers.
+An owner operator is an independent driver who owns or leases their own truck and gets work by contracting directly with brokers or shipping companies.

 TAFS is More than Freight Factoring